AikidoSec/firewall-ruby/docs/config.md

 your app's startup file (like an initializer in Rails, or `config.ru` in other Rack-based apps).

+## Middleware insertion

+Unless `Aikido::Zen.config.insert_middleware_after` is set, Zen inserts its middleware before the first middleware in the then-current middleware stack.

 ## Disable Zen

 In order to fully turn off Zen and prevent it from intercepting any requests or